-Continuity of care refers to the ongoing committed relationship between an enrollee and his or her provider.
-Promoting continuity of care allows for providers to act as advisors and patient advocates as the enrollee moves through various stages of the healthcare system.
+Continuity of care refers to the ongoing committed relationship between an enrollee and their provider.
+Promoting continuity of care allows providers to act as advisors and patient advocates as the enrollee moves through various stages of the healthcare system.

 How does GHP Kids promote continuity of care for my child?